 JP is coordinator of the School of Labour at George Brown College, a long-time social activist, and vice-chair of the OPSEU Divisional Executive for the Colleges of Applied Arts & Technology–Academic.
 An experienced educator and steward, JP is committed to bringing a socially progressive labour perspective to students and workers through workshops, training, and community events.
 JP has been a community contributor on several Red Dress Productions projects.

 Margaret is a social justice activist and educator who has worked in women’s shelters and rape crisis services for over 20 years.
-A radicalized, Indigenous, queer, two-spirit person, she has spent many years actively pursuing opportunities to build an intersectional, anti-oppression analysis, which she shares through the development of programs, policies, curriculum and training.
-She has an MA in Learning & Technology and teaches in the Assaulted Women & Children’s Counselor/Advocate Program at George Brown College.
+A racialized, Indigenous, queer, two-spirit person, she has spent many years actively pursuing opportunities to build an intersectional, anti-oppression analysis, which she shares through the development of programs, policies, curriculum and training.
+She teaches in the Assaulted Women & Children’s Counselor/Advocate Program at George Brown College.

 Tariq has been a graphic designer and illustrator since the early 1990s, working primarily with non-profits and arts organizations.
 He has also worked for many years as a researcher in the area of post-secondary education, and most recently he has been developing and designing educational material related to justice and legal rights for youth.